neelsmith/precise-writer/README.md

 Double click the icon labelled "Set up Desktop", then logout (using the "gear" icon at the top right of the window), and log back in.
-Your launcher bar should be configured like the one shown below, with icons for Retext (a markdown editor), JEdit (a validating XML editor), and a terminal.
+Your launcher bar should be configured like the one shown below, with icons for Chromium (a web browser), Retext (a markdown editor), JEdit (a validating XML editor), and a terminal.
 (You can trash the "Set up Desktop" icon at this point.)

 ![Launcher bar after running "Set up Desktop"](imgs/finalstate.png)